Physical Therapy Exercise Flow Sheet PDF

 Step 1: Download the template

-Begin by downloading the Physical Therapy Exercise Flow Sheet PDF template via the Carepatron app or our Resource Library link.
-Ensure that you have access to a PDF reader software to open and view the template.
-You can print it, too.
+Begin by downloading the Physical Therapy Exercise Flow Sheet PDF template via the Carepatron app.
+Ensure that you have access to PDF reader software to open and view the template, which you can also print.

 Step 2: Input patient information

 At the top of the flow sheet, fill in the necessary patient information, including the patient's name, age, gender, and any relevant medical history.
-This ensures accurate tracking and personalized care.
+Timestamp the flow sheet with the date and time of the exercise session.
+This allows for accurate monitoring of progress over time and ensures consistency in tracking.

 Step 3: Document exercise details